 Rossana Ramirez, working for World Watch Research, confirms: “Many priests are victims of organized crime because they actively evangelize and seek to banish practices which harm society – such as drug-dealing.
 According to Open Doors World Watch List 2017, a ranking of the 50 countries where Christians face the most persecution for their faith, Mexico ranks 41 with 51 points and has registered extreme levels of violence over the last two years.”

-Myanmar: Dire humanitarian situation, radical Buddhist group threatens government
+Christianity in Myanmar: Dire humanitarian situation, radical Buddhist group threatens government

 The Myanmar government has been forced to postpone the next Panglong peace conference planned to take place on 28 February 2017 due to fighting against ethnic minorities, as reported by IRIN News on 21 February 2017.
 Humanitarian groups claim the government is preventing them from bringing aid to displaced people, including those in predominantly Christian Kachin State.